 - The consistency of the kadhi is neither thick nor thin.

 - Keep aside covered.

 - Heat oil or ghee in a small pan.
-Add the mustard seeds along with the bay leaf first.
+On a low heat, add the mustard seeds along with the tej patta first.

-- Let the mustard seeds start popping & crackling.
+- Let the mustard seeds start popping and crackling.

 - Then add cumin seeds and fenugreek seeds.
 Stir and add red chilies and asafoetida.

 - Fry for a few seconds till the red chilies darken a bit.
-Switch off the flame.
+Switch off the heat.

 - Add the red chili powder and stir.
 Immediately pour this tempering into the kadhi.